One of the most common questions as a baker I get is, what should one use to bake, microwave, OTG or oven. What is best for me?

-I have used four types of ovens to date so I’d like to share with you the pros and cons for all of them and help you make the best choice for your requirements.
+I have used four types of ovens to date so I’d like to share with you the pros and cons of all of them and help you make the best choice for your requirements.
 These are:

-- Microwave with Convection Mode
+- Convection Microwave

 - Built-In Oven for Homes